 So this is what happens when your OCD locks in on sexual orientation.
 Whoever you are, whatever you do, suddenly seems gay.
 Just as the selective abstraction found in Contamination OCD makes it appear that dirt is everywhere, so does this same distortion make gayness appear to be hunting you down.

-When this form of the OCD is in full swing, sufferers tend to over-attend to any indication that their “sexual orientation of origin” may be compromised.
+When this form of the OCD is in full swing, sufferers tend to over-attend to any indication that their “sexual orientation of origin” may somehow be “compromised”.
 Since anxiety, distraction, and a lack of being “in the moment” are likely to make sexual experiences less gratifying, this often becomes a major trigger.
-“If I don’t always want to have straight sex, I must be gay!”
-Interestingly, the idea that they might be asexual altogether doesn’t come up.
-It’s the fear of the dark side, not the neutral one.
-And the idea that their libido is actually compromised as a result of the anxiety and obsessions that they experience due to their OCD just sounds like an excuse, rather than a rational argument.
+“If I don’t always want to have straight sex, I must be gay (or bi, or trans, or asexual or…)!”
+And the idea that their libido is actually compromised as a result of the anxiety and obsessions that they experience due to their OCD just sounds like an excuse, or even outright denial, rather than a rational argument.
 You simply cannot win when you play OCD’s game – OCD cheats.